Into the Fire

-The scope of this epic series is pretty spectacular.
-The sheer amount of research into the “dark ages” after Rome fell, is extraordinary.
+The scope of this epic series is spectacular.
+The research that went into capturing the world of the “dark ages” after Rome fell, is extraordinary.
 It is often violent and very, very steamy.
-Early on, I almost put the book to the side as the sex scenes seemed excessive in how they would go on for pages with granular detail – but I stayed with it and I am glad that I did.
-It is a fascinating time in history and the story is rich in very specific characters and what living in that era was like.
-And then the story made me think of a very different story… and I’m glad that I didn’t know in advance what that other story was.
+I almost put the book aside as the sex scenes seemed excessive in their granular detail – but I stayed with it and I’m glad that I did.
+It’s a fascinating time in history and the story is rich in very specific characters and in guessing at what living in that era was like.
+After a bit the story made me think of a very famous story… and I’m glad that I didn’t know in advance what that other story was.
+This book beautifully sets up the next book in the series.
 It is a brilliant bit of writing.

 * * *